jdb/jdb.github.com/functional.rst

-*processpool(function, args)* takes a function and its parameters as an input and returns the list of results obtained by running the functions, each in their own subprocesses.
+*processpool(function, args)* takes a function and its parameters as an input and returns the list of results obtained by running the function, in four separate subprocesses.

 .. literalinclude:: functional/procedural_with_processes.py
    :lines: 7-